tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ````
 > ***
 > **Glycerol**
-> An alcohol that holds together all the fatty acids to form
+> An alcohol that holds together all the fatty acids to form fats.
+> Glycerol contains
 > ````col
 > ```molecule3d
 > glycerol